-- 1) Place your finger over the Tender Point and sidebend the cervical spine over the Tender Point to achieve maximal relaxation.
-Fine-tune with slight flexion and rotation away. - 2) Sidebend the neck slightly toward the Tender Point.
-Flex shoulder to 150° to 170° and grasp the arm to traction the shoulder in a cephalad direction for fine-tuning.
+- 1) With patient supine, place your finger over the Tender Point and sidebend cervical spine toward, with slight rotation away, until you feel maximum relaxation. - 2) Sidebend the neck slightly toward the side of the Tender Point.
+Flexion of the shoulder is 150° to 170°.
+Apply traction on the arm by pulling in a cephalad direction.